Turtlebody/android-media-picker/README.md

 ## URI:
 We will be returning the list of Uri after selecting the files.
-That's why it is better to know Uri first.
+That's why it is better to know about Uri first.

 A Uniform Resource Identifier (URI) is a compact sequence of characters that identifies an abstract or physical resource.